Code-Institute-Submissions/kuua/README.md

 _The feature of smooth scrolling does not work in all browsers and the possibility of fixing this with a Java Script is out of scope of this MS1_

 The flow goes below to a gallery statement explaining who they are and what is their mission, to engage visitors in a program that not only sells art but also helps.
+A link to VU Medical Centre is in this section.

-Then, the gallery section appears with a selection of paintings and drawings, with name and prices with two buttons to either open the full size image in a new tab or to express interest on a message to the gallery.
+Then, the gallery section appears with a selection of paintings and drawings.
+This gallery displays in a modal with easy navgation in carrousel or in group.

-For users unfamiliar with Amsterdam, an embedded map shows how to get to the gallery.

 Sections are separated by images of paintings displayed on walls with Parallax effect, giving a smooth navigation feeling

 The Contact Us section is a form with Required fields and drop down menu to select style of painting desired.

+For users unfamiliar with Amsterdam, an embedded map shows how to get to the gallery.

 ## User Stories